dekay2001/YtMusicOrganizer/README.md

 Next I will be adding a year lookup that will be populated in the generated file, which I have done as a P.O.C. but I wouldn't say it is production ready.

+## Getting Started

+- Clone the repository and create a virtual environment to run.
+- Activate the virtual environment and run `pip install -r requirements-dev.txt`
+- Run the unit tests continuously with the command `bolt ct`.
+- Run a coverage report with `bolt cov`.